 Saint-Malo and Dinard

 Even though Saint-Malo and Dinard are really crowded during Summer (you have to understand, every single French are going there during middle year holidays!), it’s way less empty while in Autumn.
+That’s one of the reason we promote to visit Brittany in automn.
 Since French holidays are over, everyone is going back home, and the water start to be too cold for the remnants to have a nice swim at 12h!